-Baccharis: 48 properties have a record of Baccharis occurrence.
-35 properties with a recent history of active plants were inspected and 11 Baccharis bushes were controlled.
-The active sites are located at Sumner and Lyttleton.
+Baccharis: There are 49 properties with a record of Baccharis occurrence.
+21 properties with a recent history of active plants were inspected in 2019-20 and no Baccharis plants were found.
+The sites were located mainly in the Sumner and Lyttleton localities.

 Puna grass: There are two known sites of Puna Grass in Canterbury (and NZ).
 One occurs on farmland near Amberley, while the other occurs on grazed land at Bromley in Christchurch.
-Inspection and control were undertaken this year at both sites to prevent aerial seeding.
+Inspections and control were undertaken this year at both sites to prevent aerial seeding.
 At the North Canterbury site plant numbers remain relatively stable over a 5-hectare area.
-At the Bromley site plants were found over a much wider area (increase in area from 8 hectares to 74 hectares hectares) after a search of land surrounding the known site area.
+At the Bromley site plants were found over 74 hectares.